 - (C) Appearance by a Non-Attorney Practitioner.
 Each notice of appearance and pleading submitted for filing by a non-attorney practitioner shall include the name, address, and signature of the responsible supervising attorney under subsection (a)(2)(A) or the identification of the employing organization under subsection (a)(2)(B). - (D) Appearance by Multiple Representatives.
-In cases where multiple representatives submit for filing a notice of appearance, one representative must be designated as lead representative. - (E) Appearance by an Organization Prohibited.
+In cases where multiple representatives submit for filing a notice of appearance, one representative must be designated as lead representative.
+When an additional representative for appellant or intervenor is not designated as lead representative, that representative may withdraw his or her appearance without obtaining the Court's permission as would otherwise be required by section (c) below (Withdrawal From Representation).
+The lead representative shall promptly file a notice in each case informing the Clerk's Office that the additional representative is no longer representing the appellant or intervenor, that notice of the withdrawal of the additional representative has been provided to the appellant or intervenor, and that the additional representative's name should be removed from the docket. - (E) Appearance by an Organization Prohibited.
 With the exception of an organization operating under the provisions of Public Law No. 102-229, see Practitioner's Note to Rule 5, an appearance may not be made in the name of a law firm or other organization. - (F) Appearance in a Particular Case.
 On motion and a showing of good cause, and submission of a completed application, the Court may permit any attorney or non-attorney practitioner not admitted to practice before the Court, or any other person in exceptional circumstances, to appear on behalf of a party or amicus curiae for the purposes of a particular case.
 Whenever a person makes an appearance under this subsection, the person will be deemed to have conferred disciplinary jurisdiction upon the Court for any alleged misconduct in the course of, in the preparation for, or in connection with any proceeding in that case.
-Each attorney and non-attorney practitioner generally is limited to one appearance under this Except as permitted by the Court, any subsection. subsequent appearances shall be made under Rule 46(a) (1) (Admission of Attorneys to Bar of Court) or (a)(2) (Admission of Non-Attorneys to Practice). - (G) Appearance by Law Students.
+Each attorney and non-attorney practitioner generally is limited to one appearance under this subsection.
+Except as permitted by the Court, any subsequent appearances shall be made under Rule 46(a) (1) (Admission of Attorneys to Bar of Court) or (a)(2) (Admission of Non-Attorneys to Practice).

+(G) Appearance by Law Students.